5 B2B eCommerce Strategies to Give Your Brand an Edge

 The 80/20 Rule is just as relevant to B2B eCommerce brands as it is to those in the B2C world.
 In other words, your top 20 customers likely make up the bulk of your sales each year.
 But even if your B2B customers love your eCommerce process and are fiercely loyal to your brand, it’s still important to go the extra mile and check in with them in person once in a while.
 During these check-in calls, you can address several topics, including making sure they found everything they needed on your website, getting feedback on how they feel your sales process can be improved, and reviewing their recent purchase to see if there are additional complimentary items that might go with their current order.

-Offering a unique and personalized customer experience can go a long way in establishing and building your B2B brand.
-In fact, 80% of consumers are more likely to do business with a company that provides personalized experiences, according to Epsilon.
+Offering a unique and personalised customer experience can go a long way in establishing and building your B2B brand.
+In fact, 80% of consumers are more likely to do business with a company that provides personalised experiences, according to Epsilon.
 As you build your brand, give some thought to ways you can personalise the customer experience by aligning to your mission, goals and overall brand identity.

 Social media is the simplest and most effective way of enhancing your brand presence.
 Social media platforms provide you with free access to a broad audience and are an effective way of showcasing your eCommerce brand.
 There are many platforms your B2B eCommerce business can use for advertising, such as Facebook, Twitter, LinkedIn, etc. Regardless of which platform(s) you choose to utilise, remember to focus on consistency to effectively establish your brand by using the same logo, language and colours across all social media channels.